 James: Well, as far as in the music, I tend to read a lot of books on meditation, spirituality, stuff like that.
-That tends to be a lot of my daily reading but as far as music business books, one that I was really impressed by and I do recommend to artists because it has a really nice overview of most aspects of the industry, it’s called Get More Fans: The DIY Guide To The New Music Business (get it on Amazon US or Amazon Canada) and it’s by Jesse Cannon and Todd Thomas.
+That tends to be a lot of my daily reading but as far as music business books, one that I was really impressed by and I do recommend to artists because it has a really nice overview of most aspects of the industry, it’s called Get More Fans: The DIY Guide To The New Music Business (get it on Amazon) and it’s by Jesse Cannon and Todd Thomas.
 But yeah, if you look up “Get More Fans” on Amazon, it’s really good and, you know, they’ve worked with, these guys have worked with bands like The Dillinger Escape Plan and I just thought it was well done.

 David: Yeah, that’s funny because I actually chatted with Jesse Cannon a couple of months back and it makes sense based on everything that he mentioned, I could see how his philosophy would kind of match with yours as well and why you would take to that book.
 I definitely need to read it, too.

 James: Yeah, because I mean, I’m always learning, too, and like I have no affiliation with Jesse other than sending him an email to thank him for the book, but yeah, I like to kind of pass it onto my musician audience if I find something that’s really good because, it’s kind of where you find something with the right intentions and high quality.